 Select Urban Health Activities

 Menstruation and U.S. Adolescent Girls: In 2018, we started the Growing Girls USA Program to examine the menstruation and puberty experiences of low-income adolescent girls growing up in America's three largest cities: Los Angeles, Chicago and NYC.
 We used participatory and qualitative methods to collect insights and learning from girls and adults in their lives.
-We also collected first period stories from girls across the United States, and are currently developing a puberty book targeting U.S. girls in addition to a series of publications highlighting research findings.
+We also collected first period stories from girls across the United States, and developed the book "A Girl's Guide to Puberty & Periods" in addition to a series of publications highlighting research findings.

 Period Posse Presents Webinar Series: This monthly interactive webinar series brings together experts in menstrual health and hygiene from across research, policy and practice in the U.S. and around the world to discuss key emerging issues.